Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/doc/buildInstructions/Windows/README.txt

         approach for developers.

    (b).
 From a standard Windows CMD.exe command prompt using the created
-        foam-extend-3.1-win-x64.zip stand-alone package.
+        foam-extend-3.2-win-x64.zip stand-alone package.
 This can be used on any Windows machine without access to MSYS shells or compilers.
-See the README.txt contained within the package for further details.
+See the READMEBinaryPackage.txt contained within the package for further details.

 3. EXTERNAL PACKAGE REFERENCE